oie-mines-paristech/RTE_scenarios/README.md

   The authors tested the version of premise compatible with brightway2 but not with brightway 2.5.
 If you test it with bw2.5, let us know how it worked.
 * 2. Create a brightway project and load ecoinvent database in the project.
 It can be done using [`ecoinvent_interface`](https://github.com/brightway-lca/ecoinvent_interface).

-* 3. Run the following script for a chosen combination of Year x IAM model x IAM scenario x French scenario.
+* 3. Run the following script for some chosen combinations of Year x IAM model x IAM scenario x French scenario.
 Here is an example for two French scenarios combined with the same IAM scenario, with ecoinvent 3.10
-* 3. (bis) Or run the file run-premise-rte.md.
-Example notebook to run premise with and without external scenarios [`here`](https://github.com/polca/premise/tree/master/examples).
+* 3. (bis) Or run the file **run-premise-rte.md** provided in this repository.
+     To go further : Example notebook to run premise with and without external scenarios [`here`](https://github.com/polca/premise/tree/master/examples).

   ```python